It seems that figuring out how much oil an air compressor needs is a bit of a challenge for some, including me!

 If this pump was “lubed for life” it would not have an oil fill or sump vent port, nor would it have a sight glass.

-The markings on the dip stick indicate the oil level there, and when oil needs to be added to ensure that the compressor pump has enough oil.
+The markings on the dipstick indicate the oil level there, and when the oil needs to be added to ensure that the compressor pump has enough oil.

 Typically the top plug is the fill port, and the bottom plug is how old, used oil is drained out in order to make an oil change.

-The red circle shows the oil drain from this compressor sump, and the while circle shows the fill port.
+The red circle shows the oil drain from this compressor sump, and the white circle shows the fill port.